Guided sequential ABC schemes for intractable Bayesian models: Two-moons model

 see the Supplementary Material in \cite{greenberg2019automatic} for further discussion.
 Here, we take priors $\theta_j\sim U(-1,1)$ ($j=1,2$), assume observed data $y=(0,0)$ and consider the identity function as summary statistics function, i.e. $S(z)=z$, so the summary statistics are the data themselves.
 We fix the number of particles to $N=1000$, and produce ten independent estimation runs for each method, comparing them at eleven prefixed $\delta_t$ values, namely $\delta_t\in \{4, 3, 2, 1, 0.5, 0.4, 0.3, 0.2, 0.1, 0.08, 0.06\}$.

 The two-dimensional summary statistics (i.e. the simulated data) are reported in Figure \ref{fig:twomoons-simsum-scatter}, suggesting a non-Gaussian joint distribution.
 In Figure \ref{fig:ESS_twomoon}, we report the median ESS at each iteration obtained on ten independent runs for all methods.
 The guided SMC-ABC \texttt{fullcond} and \texttt{fullcondopt} have the highest ESS among the guided methods, closely resembling those of the non-guided approaches (particularly \texttt{fullcondopt}).
-Among the guided SIS-ABC, \texttt{cop-blockedopt} with Gaussian copula and triangular marginals (continuous black lines) have the highest ESS, with \texttt{cop-hybrid} behaving similarly well starting from iteration five.
-Finally, in Table \ref{TableTimestwo-moon}, we report the wallclock times of the copula-based methods to produce ten runs with the Gaussian and t copulas and the six considered marginals.
-Except for Gumbel marginals, the approaches driven by the Gaussian copula are faster than those based on the t copula.
+Among the guided SIS-ABC, \texttt{cop-blockedopt} with Gaussian copula and triangular or mixed marginals (black and brown solid lines, respectively) have the highest ESS, with \texttt{cop-hybrid} behaving similarly well starting from iteration five.
+Moreover, in Table \ref{TableTimestwo-moon}, we report the wallclock times of the copula-based methods to produce ten runs with the Gaussian and t copulas and five considered marginals, with the Gaussian copula-based samplers being faster than the t copula ones.
+The wallclock times of the Gumbel and mixed marginals are not reported as we ran them on a different machine.